 Digital Twin is one of the technologies that is changing the dynamics of the industrial sector.
 They are virtual replicas of objects or processes that simulate the behavior of their real counterparts.
-In this new publication of IT GoForMore, we spoke with Soring Hornoiu, Head of Digital platforms & Infrastructure Services of LafargeHolcim IT EMEA, who will explain the influence that this technology has had and will have on the development of the industry.
+In this new publication of IT GoForMore, we spoke with Soring Hornoiu, Head of Digital platforms & Infrastructure Services of LafargeHolcim EMEA Digital Center, who will explain the influence that this technology has had and will have on the development of the industry.

 What is “Digital Twins” and where does this concept come from?

 In simple words, a digital twin is the virtual representation of a physical asset, “replicating” the behaviour of the real thing due to the usage of Internet of Things (IoT) sensors that gather data from the physical world and send it to machines to reconstruct in the virtual space.

 While the Digital Twins concept gained recognition in 2002, digital twin technology itself has actually been a concept practised since the 1960s.

 After the launch of Apollo 13 on April 1970, no one could have predicted it would become a fight for survival as the oxygen tanks exploded early into the mission.
 It became a famous rescue mission as the world held its breath, with technical issues needing to be resolved from up to 300,000 km away.
 A key to the rescue mission, however, was that NASA had a digital twin model of Apollo 13 on earth which allowed engineers to test possible solutions from ground level.
 Of course, systems have now become predominantly virtual rather than physical simulations.

 With the concept already being practised for a few decades, the digital twins have been highly familiar since 2002, after the presentation of Michael Grieves first using the terminology.
 The presentation involved the development of a product lifecycle management centre, containing all the elements familiar with the digital twin: real space, virtual space and the spreading of data and information flow between real and virtual space.